css518/HSTGNN/README.md

 # HSTGNN

-### Inroduction
+## Inroduction

-This repository is a pytorch version implementation of DEXA 2021 conference paper "Traffic Flow Prediciton through the Fusion of Spatial Temporal Data and Points of Interest".
+This repository is a pytorch version implementation of DEXA 2021 conference paper [https://link.springer.com/chapter/10.1007/978-3-030-86472-9_29](paper link)
+"Traffic Flow Prediciton through the Fusion of Spatial Temporal Data and Points of Interest".

-### How to run
+## Run program

-1.pakage dependencies
+### 1.pakage dependencies
-   To run this code, you need to install the following dependencies:
+   To run this code, you need to install the following packages:
    torch==1.6.1
    numpy==1.16.3
    pandas==1.1.5
    scipy==1.2.1
    h5py==3.1.0

-2.datasets
+### 2.datasets
-   download the dataset form https://github.com/panzheyi/ST-MetaNet, ZheYi Pan,KDD2019,"Urban traffic prediction from spatio-temporal data using deep meta learning"
+   download the dataset from [https://github.com/panzheyi/ST-MetaNet](repository link), ZheYi Pan,KDD2019,"Urban traffic prediction from spatio-temporal data using deep meta learning"

 copy the BJ_FLOW.h5,BJ_POI.h5 to data folder